Chittagong: Sports

 Chittagong has produced numerous cricketers, footballers, and athletes, who have performed at the national level.
-Tamim Iqbal, Akram Khan, Minhajul Abedin, Aftab Ahmed, Nafees Iqbal, Nazimuddin, Faisal Hossain, Tareq Aziz, Mominul Haque, Irfan Sukkur, Yasir Ali Chowdhury, Nayeem Hasan, Minhajul Abedin Afridi are some of the most prominent figures among them.
+Tamim Iqbal, Akram Khan, Minhajul Abedin, Aftab Ahmed, Nafees Iqbal, Nazimuddin, Faisal Hossain, Tareq Aziz, Mominul Haque, Nayeem Hasan, Mamunul Islam, Ashish Bhadra, Shahidul Alam Sohel are some of the most prominent figures among them.
 Cricket is the most popular sport in Chittagong, while football, tennis and kabaddi are also popular.
-A number of stadiums are located in Chittagong with the main one being the multipurpose MA Aziz Stadium, which has a seating capacity of 20,000 and hosts football matches in addition to cricket.
+Several stadiums are located in Chittagong with the main one being the multipurpose MA Aziz Stadium, which has a seating capacity of 20,000 and hosts football matches in addition to cricket.
 MA Aziz Stadium was the stadium where Bangladesh achieved its first-ever Test cricket victory, against Zimbabwe in 2005.
 The stadium now focuses only on football, and is currently the main football venue of the city.
 Zohur Ahmed Chowdhury Stadium, is currently the main cricket venue of the city, which was awarded Test status in 2006, hosting both domestic and international cricket matches.
 The city hosted two group matches of the 2011 ICC Cricket World Cup, both taking place in Zohur Ahmed Chowdhury Stadium.
 It also co-hosted 2014 ICC World Twenty20 along with Dhaka and Sylhet, Zohur Ahmed Chowdhury Stadium hosted 15 group stage matches.
 Other stadiums in Chittagong include the Women's Complex Ground.
 Major sporting clubs such as, Mohammedan Sporting Club and Abahani Chittagong are also located in the city.
-Chittagong is also home to the Bangladesh Premier League franchise, the Chittagong Vikings.
+Chittagong is also home to the Bangladesh Premier League franchise, the Chattogram Challengers.